mohamine18/python_algerian_mobile_phone_number/README.md

 # Python Algerian mobile phone number package

 This package provides several methods to deal with Algerian phone numbers.

-It can be used in your projects or to integrate it into your favorite python frameworks such as Django or Flask.
+The aim of this package is to create a python community in Algeria and provide all possible libraries to make python frameworks and projects such as Django or Flask adapted to Algerian market and easy to use.

 Inspired by the [PHP Package](https://github.com/cherifGsoul/php-algerian-mobile-phone-number) authored by Mohamed Cherif Bouchelaghem.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Python Algerian mobile phone number package.
 ```